University of Northern BC RAD Physical Description Builder

-It is with great pleasure that SCAA and the U of S announce the launch of the new MemorySask - SAIN database.
+On October 1 of 2020 SCAA and the U of S announced the launch of the new MemorySask - SAIN database.
 It may look similar, but now searches of the full shared content of SCAA member institutions can be made in one place, including the ability to search within different photograph collections making MemorySask - SAIN a powerful tool for research.

 As part of the SCAA's mission to promote the use of Archives, we have maintained the Saskatchewan Archival Information Network (SAIN) with the help of the University of Saskatchewan.
 SAIN initially was established in 2000 and has gone through many transformations since.
 It is a network of information about archival holdings in Saskatchewan and currently consists of two databases, one containing descriptions of archival collections and the other descriptions and digital scans of photographs in our members' collections.